drumpt/drumpt.github.io/aboutme.md

 ![Me](/img/pages/identification_picture.png){: width="200" height="266"}
 </div>
 </div>
 Welcome to my blog!
 I'm Changhun Kim who lives in Daejeon, South Korea.
-I'm an undergraduate at KAIST, majoring in both computer science and mathematics.
-My interests of study are artificial intelligence, information security and problem solving.
+I'm an undergraduate student at KAIST, majoring in both computer science and mathematics.
+My interests of study are artificial intelligence, information security, big data analysis and problem solving.

 My hobby is music.
 I like to singing a song and playing the guitar.
 I'm also interested in composition and playing the piano.
 I'm enterprising, goal-oriented and sociable person.
 This blog is for recording my career, posting some research of my study or something and sharing some interesting projects.
 Below is a brief description of my career.